alisay/alisay.github.io/docs/_articles/module-5.md

 ### Where to from here?
 - Incorporating code into your practice.
 - Avenues for further collaboration, workshops and presentation.
+- Finding resources.
+- The p5.js community.

 ## 4: Wrap-up.
-- p5.js community
-- Next steps.
+- What we have learnt so far.
+- Stay in touch and [donate](https://www.paypal.com/pools/c/8MplVXEhkn).

 ### Resources
 - [p5.js tutorials](https://p5js.org/learn/)